pingcap/docs/tidb-cloud/set-up-vpc-peering-connections.md

     The **VPC Peering** configuration is displayed by default.

-4. Click **Add**, choose the Google Cloud icon, first choose the TiDB Cloud VPC Region and then fill in the required information of your existing Google Cloud VPC:
+4. Click **Add**, choose the Google Cloud icon, choose the **TiDB Cloud VPC Region**, and then fill in the required information of your existing Google Cloud VPC:

     > **Tip:**
     >